dimzybaba/alx-system_engineering-devops/README.md

-a script that prints the effective username of the curren
+a script that prints all the groups the current user is p

-t user
+art of